Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: System Model

 \edit{While standard RL is typically designed to maximize or minimize expected discounted cumulative rewards, the fractional RL framework focuses on optimizing a fraction-of-expectation objective function, as in \eqref{discount-aoi}.
 This means that it is challenging to directly evaluate the impact of a specific action on the objective value, as is done with rewards in the conventional RL setting.
 This challenge primarily motivates our fractional RL framework, which also necessitates new analyses for convergence and algorithm design.}

-Note that the discounted AoI form facilitates the application of AoI optimization in RL and MARL frameworks that utilize discounted cost functions.
-Additionally, as $\delta$ approaches 1, the discounted AoI \eqref{discount-aoi} approximates the undiscounted AoI function \eqref{aoi}. \revb{The expectation $\mathbb{E}_{\pii}[\cdot]$ is taken with respect to the policy $\pii$ and the time-varying system parameters, e.g., channels states, processing times and the edge loads.} We define the Nash equilibrium $\pii^{\star}=\{\pii_m^{\star}\}_{m\in\M}$ for our task scheduling problem as follows.
+Note that the discounted AoI form facilitates the application of AoI optimization in RL and MARL frameworks that utilize discounted cost functions. \revb{By assigning less weight to costs incurred in the distant future, the objective in \eqref{discount-aoi} encourages the agent to prioritize immediate information freshness in non-stationary environments, where long-term planning faces high uncertainty.} Additionally, as $\delta$ approaches 1, the discounted AoI \eqref{discount-aoi} approximates the undiscounted AoI function \eqref{aoi}. \rev{The expectation $\mathbb{E}_{\pii}[\cdot]$ is taken with respect to the policy $\pii$ and the time-varying system parameters, e.g., channel states, processing times and the edge loads.} We define the Nash equilibrium $\pii^{\star}=\{\pii_m^{\star}\}_{m\in\M}$ for our task scheduling problem as follows.